History of Perfume

 how to manufacture the perfume from it were lost together with the defeat of the

-Jewish state by the Romans around 70 AC.
+Jewish state by the Romans around 70 CE.

 Ein Gedi vegetation beside the Dead Sea